A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-The description of the whole time-like $\eta^{\prime}$ TFF by means of PAs is cumbersome.
-The available phase space, $4m_{\ell}^2\le q^2\le M_{\eta^{\prime}}^2$, includes now an energy region where poles associated to these PAs can emerge.
-The analysis of the $\eta^{\prime}$ TFF space-like data performed in ref.~\cite{Escribano:2013kba} revealed the appearance of a pole in the range $(0.83,0.86)$ GeV for the cases of a $P^L_1(q^2)$ sequence.
-Consequently, we cannot employ the method of PAs for describing the time-like TFF in the entire phase-space region and a complementary approach must be used.
-Then, we propose to match the description based on PAs to that given by eq.~(\ref{VMD}) at a certain energy point\footnote{To proceed with the matching, we have considered an energy-dependent width for the $\rho$ resonance,
+The description of the whole time-like $\eta^{\prime}$ TFF by means of PAs is elaborate.
+The available phase space, $4m_{\ell}^2\le q^2\le M_{\eta^{\prime}}^2$, now includes an energy region where poles associated with these PAs can emerge.
+The analysis of the $\eta^{\prime}$ TFF space-like data performed in Ref.~\cite{lab17} (see Fig.\,\ref{TFFetap}(a) for the corresponding space-like fit results) revealed the appearance of a pole in the range $(0.83,0.86)$ GeV for the cases of a $P^L_1(q^2)$ sequence.
+Consequently, we cannot employ the method of PAs for describing the time-like TFF in the entire phase-space region, and a complementary approach must be used.
+Therefore, we propose to match the description based on PAs to that given by Eq.~(\ref{VMD}) at a certain energy point\footnote{To proceed with the matching, we have considered an energy-dependent width for the $\rho$ resonance,